NatasaPeic/practice-sgt/task-1-join-continued.md

   PRIMARY KEY (`order_id, customer_id, product_id`) );
 ```

 If a primary key consists of two or more columns it is called a composite primary key.
-The pair ('order_id, product_id') must then be unique for the table and neither value can be NULL.
+The pair ('order_id, customer_id, product_id') must then be unique for the table and neither value can be NULL.

 ```
 INSERT INTO `store`.`orders` (`order_id`, `customerID`, `product_id`, `number_of_products`) VALUES ('101', '501', '7', '1');